On this page:

 3.1 Well-Being School Teams

 Well-Being School Teams are required under legislation and referred to as Safe and Accepting School Teams under PPM144.
-These teams must be chaired by a staff member and include the principal, at least one parent, teacher, non-teaching staff member or community partner.
+These teams must be chaired by a staff member and include the principal, at least one parent/guardian, teacher, non-teaching staff member or community partner.
 It should also include at least one student.

 4. Contact